Raeein/cis3760-swe/blog/_posts/2023-09-30-[01]-understanding-docker.md

 ### Prerequisites:

 Ensure that Docker is installed, and that Docker daemon is up and running on your computer.
-If not, follow the instructions here [https://www.docker.com/get-started/]
+If not, follow the instructions [here](https://www.docker.com/get-started/).

 ### Creating a basic node JS app: Step-by-step Guide